-There is a system that offers preferential loan conditions for the restoration of educational corporation facilities damaged by the Great East Japan Earthquake and the 2016 Kumamoto Earthquake.
+There is a system that offers preferential loan conditions for the restoration of educational corporation facilities damaged by the Great East Japan Earthquake, the 2016 Kumamoto Earthquake, and the 2024 Noto Peninsula Earthquake.

 Costs for Anti-Pollution Measures

 Development of facilities and equipment to prevent pollution (noise, asbestos, etc.)